 This recipe will easily feed 4 to 6 people (depending on appetite).

-Onion and carrot – the onion should be quite finely chopped because the mince is finely cut and you want the onion to blend in and you don’t want large chunks of onion in this dish.
+Onion and carrot - the onion should be quite finely chopped because the mince is finely cut and you want the onion to blend in without large chunks of onion in this dish.
 The carrot should be grated for the same reason.

-Bread soaked in milk – this provides a little bulk helps to bind the mixture together.
-I’ve found that half a cup of Panko breadcrumbs does the job just as well.
+Bread soaked in milk - this provides a little bulk and helps bind the mixture together.
+I've found that half a cup of Panko breadcrumbs does the job just as well.

 Spices – you could use your favourite brand of curry powder (either mild, medium or hot).
 I like to mix my own curry powder because then I can adjust the heat.
 If you would like to mix your own curry powder, see How to make curry powder below.